 An invitation to join a pilgrimage

-Felwine Sarr’s African Meditations is a disruptive re-education.
+Senegalese academic and musician Felwine Sarr’s African Meditations is a disruptive re-education.
 The text is a journey that reveals itself only with patience.
 The set is a collection of meditations on the premises of community—whether we are individuals who come together or mutually arising expressions of the Universe.
-The utility of the text is in the unsettled space it occupies.
+The text is useful in the unsettled space it occupies.
 Sarr explores the junctures at which we fill those spaces with the fear of, and anxiety about, the inevitable decay of life.
-What one is therefore invited to meditate on, along with Sarr, is how that decay reproduces life.
+Therefore, one is invited to meditate on, along with Sarr, how that decay reproduces life.
 We can either cling to the freeze frames of the past, anxiously anticipate the unknown future, or embrace the love arising all around us in the present.
 This terrifying choice is ours to make.

 African Meditations reads as though it is alive and moving.
-Sarr is speaking in multiple registers at once—connecting spirituality, family, national politics, and the experience of individual growth that must always occur in relation to those we love.
+Sarr speaks in multiple registers at once, connecting spirituality, family, national politics, and the experience of individual growth that must always occur in relation to those we love.
 The text is an embrace of a generation searching for the tools with which to struggle for transformation.
 If we accept that “in the beginning, Peace (freedom) was already something that had been bestowed to us” before “bandits and pirates perhaps then took hold of it,” then we might be able to cut through the mystifying veil that has convinced us that “all freedom (peace) is a quest to regain it.”
-Our freedom is always already expressed at the scale of the Universe.
+Our freedom is always already expressed at the scale of the universe.

 I read this as an opening to an alternative way of relating to one another, one in which our understanding of life on Earth drew from Kropotkin’s mutual aid as a factor of evolution wherein collective and complimentary struggle characterizes life on Earth rather than the misinterpretation of Darwin’s idea of struggle as endless competition.

-Reading Sarr’s text is an invitation to yield one’s ego to that which makes life possible.
-Namely, the Big Bang, the event that opens the text and is revisited throughout.
-Sarr seems to wonder, in the wake of the Big Bang, how could we reduce that which has preceded us to anything but what it was, the expansion of the Universe.
-Sarr encourages the reader to ask of the world in which they find themselves, what is all of this but an expression of a grander cosmic oneness, which we remain linked to even if we neglect to cultivate our relationship to it.
+Reading Sarr’s text is an invitation to yield one’s ego to what makes life possible.
+Namely, the Big Bang: the event that opens the text and is revisited throughout.
+In the wake of the Big Bang, Sarr seems to wonder how we could reduce what has preceded us to anything but what it was: the expansion of the Universe.
+Sarr encourages the reader to ask of the world in which they find themselves, what is all of this but an expression of a grander cosmic oneness, which we remain linked to even if we neglect to cultivate our relationship.

-I also read the Africanness of the meditations as an entry point into an embrace of the totality of life as we know it, the source of the Big Bang on earth.
+I also read the Africanness of the meditations as an entry point into embracing the totality of life as we know it, the source of the Big Bang on earth.
 I hear Sarr asking, how capacious is your imagination when you say that Africa is the cradle of humanity?
 Or, how do you simultaneously experience and not fully understand that the earth’s tectonic plates are moving outward from this place you call Africa?
-Let us peel back the layers of mystification such that we can see the world (Africa) for what it is.
+Let us peel back the layers of mystification to see the world (Africa) for what it is.
 Sarr invites the reader to embrace a new sense of the present wherein meditation leads one to recognize where one already is.
-Divide and rule has characterized your political domain, your relation to the planet, your interpersonal life, and your understanding of self.
+Divide and rule have characterized your political domain, relation to the planet, interpersonal life, and self-understanding.

-The point of departure for Sarr’s text seems to be the embrace of spiritual traditions as a worldview rather than a worldview about the people who practice those traditions.
-The objective is therefore generative rather than critical.
+The point of departure for Sarr’s text seems to be embracing spiritual traditions as a worldview rather than a worldview about the people who practice those traditions.
+The objective is, therefore, generative rather than critical.
 As you meditate alongside the text and allow what comes to mind to flow through you as if yielding to the current rather than obstructing it, remember what the text inspired for you.

 If a better world is possible, let us meditate on its constituent parts—the institutions, communities, and relationships.